Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Tests and comparisons

 were widely studied in the literature.
 Here $\mathcal{F}$ is considered as a function of the independent variables $a_u$, $u=1,\ldots,N-1$.
-One could assume that, since the main tool of those studies was the (non deformed) Seiberg-Witten theory, our result should automatically reproduce their as soon as we put $\epsilon=0$.
+One could assume that, since the main tool of those studies was the (non deformed) Seiberg-Witten theory, our result should automatically reproduce their result as soon as we put $\epsilon=0$.
 However, from (\ref{eqn:asympt2Nmenokandk}) it seems that the coupling matrix, up to a scalar factor, is the classical coupling matrix

-This gives an immediate contradiction with the known fact that for $N\geq 4$ in no region in the spaces of expectation values $\bm{a}$ the coupling matrix can be proportional to the classical coupling matrix (\ref{eqn:tauclass}) \cite{MinahanNemeschansky}.
+This gives an immediate contradiction with the known fact that for $N\geq 4$ in no region of the space of expectation values $\bm{a}$ the coupling matrix can be proportional to the classical coupling matrix (\ref{eqn:tauclass}) \cite{MinahanNemeschansky}.
 In other words, the prepotential is not expected to be proportional to the classical action.
-To resolve the problem it is enough to point out that the asymptotic (\ref{eqn:asympt2Nmenokandk}) written in terms of the \textit{symmetric variables} is not adequate for finding the derivatives with respect to $a_u$.
+To resolve the problem, it is enough to point out that the asymptotic (\ref{eqn:asympt2Nmenokandk}) written in terms of the \textit{symmetric variables} is not adequate for finding the derivatives with respect to $a_u$.
 Indeed, for any $n=1,\ldots, N-2$, $w_n$ is an $(n+1)$-degree polynomial of $\bm{a}$.
-Thus, according to (\ref{au}) its expected behaviour in large $A$ limit should be $A^{n+1}$.
-In reality, due to symmetry of $w_n$, first $n$ orders cancel out, leaving a tautological $A$-independent identity $w_n=w_n$ (here we assume that the expansion (\ref{au}) is continued to the next $N$ orders, which can be easily done).
+Thus, according to (\ref{au}) its expected behaviour in the large $A$ limit should be $A^{n+1}$.
+In reality, due to the symmetry of $w_n$, first $n$ orders cancel out, leaving a tautological $A$-independent identity $w_n=w_n$ (here we assume that the expansion (\ref{au}) is continued to the next $N$ orders, which can be easily done).
 But when we take derivatives with respect to $a_u$, the symmetry is broken.
 For example, we have

-It means that when we compute the coupling matrix $\tau^{\rm{IR}}_{uv}$, the terms hidden in $\mathcal{O}(w_{N-1}^{-1})$ in (\ref{eqn:asympt2Nmenokandk}) are not suppressed anymore and can contribute significantly.
+This means that when we compute the coupling matrix $\tau^{\rm{IR}}_{uv}$, the terms hidden in $\mathcal{O}(w_{N-1}^{-1})$ in (\ref{eqn:asympt2Nmenokandk}) are no longer suppressed and can contribute significantly.

-From the analysis above we see that the coupling matrix can not be read from the asymptotic (\ref{eqn:asympt2Nmenokandk}) right away.
+From the analysis above, we see that the coupling matrix cannot be read from the asymptotic (\ref{eqn:asympt2Nmenokandk}).
 In particular, what we call the effective infrared coupling in Subsection \ref{subsec:renormalisation} is not a priori a component of the coupling matrix (\ref{tauirmat}) in a suitable basis.
 Instead, it can be identified with the dual variable

-Let us now understand what kind of connection between $w_1^D$ and $\tau^{\rm{IR}}_{uv}$ can be established.
-From (\ref{au}) we note that in the leading order of $A\to \infty$ expansion holds